onify/blueprint-onify-purge-processes/README.md

 * `purge` - This is required to be part of the purge process
 * `purge:{hours}:{status}:{type}` - This is the part where you specify when and how a process should be purged. `status` is a list of statuses that is separated with a comma.

-> Note: The hours is calculated by the enddate.
-This means that processes missing enddate will not be purged.
+> Important: The hours is calculated by the enddate. **This means that processes missing enddate (eg. Running) will not be purged.**

 > Note: Setting `hours` to `0` will purge the process immediately.

 Purge types: